![]() |

 It was in this cage that Fred Cooper and his team mates made history by playing what is presumed to be the first professional basketball game on 7 November 1896, against Brooklyn YMCA.
 The game had been advertised in a local paper three days earlier (another first) and provisions were made for a sizeable crowd, raised seating being built around the court.
 Seats were priced at 25c, standing room cost 15c.
 Nor would the organisers be disappointed by the turn out, 'a large and fashionable audience' of 700 turning up to watch.

-The Trenton team came out smartly dressed in red sleeveless tops, black knickerbockers and stockings and white ankle shoes.
+The Trenton team came out smartly dressed in red sleeveless tops, black knickerbockers and stockings and white ankle shoes, while Brooklyn probably wore a grey and white gym kit.
 There were seven in each team, two forwards, a centre, two side centres and two defenders.
 This was before the days of the tall men in basketball, all of them being average sized, Fred himself was only 5 feet, 7 inches tall.
 In accordance with the practice of the time, the home team supplied the referee and the visitors chose the umpire.

 The game started with seven minutes of 'fierce playing' before Newt Bugbee, one of Trenton's side centres scored the first goal.
 Fred did not disappoint either, leading the scoring by gaining six points for three baskets, while a player named Simonson scored Brooklyn's only point with a free throw three minutes before the game finished.
 Trenton's team played the full 40 minutes, while Brooklyn had one substitution.
 The final score was a 16-1 victory for Trenton.